MasterKano/BITS/kano-scroll-v3.5.md

 - One unified Systems library: `SYS/` only.
 - No per-instructional duplicate systems folders.
 - Technical content must be [I]/[B]-derived unless user explicitly requests technical [G].
+- Technique Library lives inside the BIO report and is governed by Jigoro Text (BIO Instructions); do not reproduce a Technique Library as a Kano Scroll artifact.
 - Use short file names and headings; avoid redundant “System – …” labels.

 ## 3. Repo Structure (BITS)